 What to do in Caramoan Islands?

 Caramoan’s main attraction is island hopping.
 The islands and beaches are literally untouched, and among the top island hopping experiences the Philippines has to offer.
-Besides of beach bumming on beautiful beaches, there are many mainland attraction to make your stay here unforgettable.
+Besides of beautiful beaches, there are also many mainland attractions to make your stay here unforgettable.

 Sabitang Laya and Bagieng Beach are both located on Bagieng Island.
 Both are beautiful, and usually Sabitang Laya is the first stop on the long trip, and Bagieng Beach is the last.
 The first has crystal clear water, and surrounding limestone cliffs that make a scenic atmosphere.
 There are stinging jellyfish in the waters at times, but it’s a very nice stop nonetheless.
 Bagieng Beach is a long white sand beach with some coconut trees and green on it.

 Outside of the regular tour there is Lahuy Island, the biggest island in Caramoan.
 It’s the island where Manlawi Sandbar is located, and you can also trek to its lighthouse (around 1 hour) for an amazing view of the ocean and the surrounding islands.

 Literally every island on the tours will be stunning as Caramoan is one of the top spots in the Philippines for island hopping and raw nature.
 If you are staying for a couple of nights, taking both tours, to the nearby and far islands, is strongly advised.
 Moreover, it is possible to construct a personalized tour, and even to camp overnight on some of these islands.